mattermost/docs/source/administration/plugins.rst

 Mattermost integration directory
 --------------------------------

-There are many ways to integrate Mattermost aside from plugins, and we have created a directory of integration "recipes", some of which are scripts, plugins, or instructions on how to connect Mattermost with your Enterprise systems.
+There are many ways to integrate Mattermost aside from plugins, and we have created a directory of integration "recipes", some of which are scripts, plugins, or instructions on how to connect Mattermost with your enterprise systems.
 Many are sourced from our community of customers.
 You can browse the directory at `https://integrations.mattermost.com/ <https://integrations.mattermost.com/>`__.

 About plugins
 -------------
 Plugins may have one or both of the following parts:

- - **Web app plugins**.
-Customize the Mattermost user interface by adding buttons to the channel header, overriding the ``RHS``, or even rendering a custom post type within the center channel.
+ - **Web app plugins:** Customize the Mattermost user interface by adding buttons to the channel header, overriding the ``RHS``, or even rendering a custom post type within the center channel.
 All this is possible without having to fork the source code and rebase on every Mattermost release.
 For a sample plugin, see `our Zoom plugin <https://github.com/mattermost/mattermost-plugin-zoom>`__.
- - **Server plugins**.
-Run a Go process alongside the server, filtering messages, or integrating with third-party systems such as Jira, GitLab, or Jenkins.
+ - **Server plugins:** Run a Go process alongside the server, filtering messages, or integrating with third-party systems such as Jira, GitLab, or Jenkins.
 For a sample plugin, see `our Jira plugin <https://github.com/mattermost/mattermost-plugin-jira>`__.

 Security